What a $100K H-1B Visa Means for US Tech Companies and Their Talent Strategy

 Eastern Europe

 Leveraging the potential of Eastern Europe can boost your software development capabilities and even lead to a one-in-a-lifetime acquisition by a major tech company.
 A living proof of this is Dotmatics.
-With the help of Alcor, they built an R&D team of 30+ engineers, enabling them to overtake their competitors in the development of scientific software and successfully secure an acquisition by Siemens.
+With Alcor’s help, they built an R&D team of 30+ engineers, enabling them to overtake competitors in the development of scientific software and successfully secure an acquisition by Siemens.
 See yourself:

 Stay Competitive with Alcor’s Tech R&D Center Solution